University Education in Finland

 Universities work in cooperation with the surrounding society and promote the social impact of research findings.

-The higher education system, which comprises universities and polytechnics, is being developed as an internationally competitive entity capable of responding flexibly to national and regional needs.
+The higher education system is being developed as an internationally competitive entity capable of responding flexibly to national and regional needs.